sure-trust/G10_Java/README.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
-  <h2>  Java - G10 </h2>
+  <h2>  Java - G11 </h2>
 </div>

-Welcome to the SURE Trust G10 Java Training repository.
-This repository serves as a central hub for all materials and resources related to the training course during the tenth batch of training Java Training course.
+Welcome to the SURE Trust G11 Java Training repository.
+This repository serves as a central hub for all materials and resources related to the training course during the eleventh batch of training Java Training course.

 ## About SURE Trust